 Service Type Description Data Object A Data Object is a self-contained collection of XML/JSON data elements.
 Its format is standardized in an XML Schema that is part of the locale-specific Data Model rather than the SIF 3 Infrastructure.
 The Data Object Service is the "authoritative source" for all data elements contained in all data objects of a specific type.
-Utility Object A Utility object is also a self-contained collection of XML/JSON data elements.
+Utility Object 22 A Utility object is also a self-contained collection of XML/JSON data elements.
 Its format is standardized in an XML Schema that is defined by the SIF 3.0 infrastructure and is independent of any locale-specific Data Model.
 The Utility Service (and by implication the Environments Provider which often implements it) is the "authoritative source" for all data elements contained in all Utility Service objects of a specific type.
-Named XQuery XQuery technology is used to standardize the way in which Query Responses can be defined to meet important Consumer requirements.
-When the token representing an Named XQuery is specified in a Query Request, the Response can do some or all of the following: Contain a subset of expected object elements (ex: no Student Health or Discipline information) Include calculated aggregates based on the data in multiple objects of the same type Represent a combination of data elements contained in multiple objects of multiple types The format of the Named XQuery Response is specified in an XML schema such as object in the data model or one specifically defined to match that XQuery.
+Named eXtended Query technology is used to standardize the way in which Query eXtended Responses can be defined to meet important Consumer requirements.
+When the Query 23 token representing an Named eXtended Query is specified in a Query Request, the Response can do some or all of the following: • Contain a subset of expected object elements (ex: no Student Health or Discipline information) • Include calculated aggregates based on the data in multiple objects of the same type • Represent a combination of data elements contained in multiple objects of multiple types The format of the Named eXtended Query Response is specified in an XML schema such as object in the data model or one specifically defined to match that eXtended Query.
 In terms of validation however, all elements of the schema are generally considered optional.
 In addition, the inclusion of the Template itself in the Data Model binding standardizes how the defined elements of the Response must be produced.
+Service Path 24 Service Paths are predefined URL segments that are used to optimize Consumer Queries in important use cases, by expressing object joins succinctly.
+For example,